dotnet/docs-maui/docs/fundamentals/gestures/pointer.md

 ## Create a PointerGestureRecognizer

 To make a <xref:Microsoft.Maui.Controls.View> recognize pointer gestures, create a <xref:Microsoft.Maui.Controls.PointerGestureRecognizer> object, handle the required events, and add the gesture recognizer to the <xref:Microsoft.Maui.Controls.View.GestureRecognizers> collection on the view.
-Alternatively, create a <xref:Microsoft.Maui.Controls.PointerGestureRecognizer> object, and bind the required commands to `ICommand` implementations, and add the gesture recognizer to the <xref:Microsoft.Maui.Controls.View.GestureRecognizers> collection on the view.
+Alternatively, create a <xref:Microsoft.Maui.Controls.PointerGestureRecognizer> object, and bind the required commands to <xref:System.Windows.Input.ICommand> implementations, and add the gesture recognizer to the <xref:Microsoft.Maui.Controls.View.GestureRecognizers> collection on the view.

 The following code example shows a <xref:Microsoft.Maui.Controls.PointerGestureRecognizer> attached to an <xref:Microsoft.Maui.Controls.Image>.
 The <xref:Microsoft.Maui.Controls.PointerGestureRecognizer> uses events to respond to the detection of pointer gestures: